olegabu/catbond/README.md

 Will download developer dependencies which may take a little while.

 ## Run
-The web app is built and run by `gulp`.
+The web app is built and run by `gulp`:

 ```
 gulp serve